There was a famous actor in the 70’s, Robert Young, who played the lead

 This guide looks awesome, Glenn!
 Thanks so much.
 I also regularly share your newsletters with my hiking friends who do not yet know about you and encourage them to get your books and newsletter. –Abra

-I grew up in rural Morris County, New Jersey, in a neighborhood built on a former dairy farm.
+I grew up in northern New Jersey, in a neighborhood built on a former dairy farm.
 There were plenty of woodlots and streams for a boy to explore.
-My favorite topics in school were the sciences, but I was also attracted to business of the entrepreneurial sort.
-After graduating from the University of Georgia with a Bachelor of Business Administration degree, I settled in North Georgia, where I started several businesses.
+My favorite topics in school were the sciences.
+I headed south to the University of Georgia for college, and later settled in North Georgia.

-Besides work, I served on the board of the Upper Etowah River Alliance.
+To stay connected to nature, I served on the board of the Upper Etowah River Alliance.
 My primary role was leading hikes and canoe trips, but I also got certified as a Georgia Adopt-A-Stream water quality tester.
-When my kids were young, I was a frequent volunteer at school activities, and family-time included a lot of playing in the woods and rivers.
+When my kids were young, family-time included lot's of camping and playing in rivers and lakes.

-For the past nine years, I have lived in Switzerland with my wife, Dominique.
-I am blessed with two daughters and two granddaughters in Georgia, plus a loving second family in Switzerland.
+For the past twelve years, I have lived in Switzerland with my wife, Dominique.
+I am blessed with two daughters and three granddaughters in Georgia, plus a loving second family in Switzerland.
 Dominique and I hike regularly – usually with a hot thermos meal made with healthy, dehydrated ingredients.

 Chef Glenn & Dominique